christophelc/rprolog/README.md

 A small Prolog parser written in Rust.

+## Aim

+Generate constraint chess position in Rust.

+Another alternative:

+- Embed SWI-Prolog with swipl / swipl-rs (wrapper) and use the clpfd library (programmation by constraints)
+- Embed Scryer Prolog (pure Rust)

 ## Overview

 **rprolog** is a minimal Prolog parser implemented in Rust.
 It uses the [`pest`](https://pest.rs/) parser generator to define the Prolog grammar and parse Prolog facts, rules, queries, and terms.